omertb/my-notes/git/git-notes-1.md

 d55f940 Initial Commit
 ```

-Then take the commit number which you want to compare.
-Differences show that the lines beginning with minus sign(-) are
+Then note down the commit numbers which you want to compare.
+Differences between those commits are shown belows.
+The output tells that the lines beginning with minus sign(-) are
 removed and the ones with plus sign(+) are added:

 ```